 Perhaps these three instances are sufficient to show the absurdity of such a calculation, or manner of interpreting the term, years, when mentioned in the sacred writings, whatever they may relate to, or whenever they may occur; for from a course like this, the whole book of God is thrown into obscurity, darkness, confusion and falsehood the most palpable.
 Let us therefore receive St. John's account as it is, respecting the thousand years, and not undertake to add to them without some data, and authority from the scriptures.
-Notwithstanding St. John spoke as a prophet, when he foretold the binding of Satan, and the reign of the saints, that the term should be a thousand years, yet that circumstance by no means justifies the idea that a thousand years signifying a longer time than is simply expressed in the text, any more than the years mentioned to Abraham respecting the slavery of his saud in Egypt, could signify a longer time than is simply stated, which was four hundred years.
+Notwithstanding St. John spoke as a prophet, when he foretold the binding of Satan, and the reign of the saints, that the term should be a thousand years, yet that circumstance bg, no means justifies the idea that a thousand years signifying a loager time than is simply expressed in the text, any more than the years mentioned to Abraham respecting the slavery of his seed at the term shoule the to Abraham respecting the slavery of his seed in Egypt, could signify a longer time than is simply stated, which was four hundred years.
 The prophet Jeremiah, plainly foretold that his countrymen, the Jews, should "serve the king of Babylon seventy years," (see Jer. xxv.
 11.)
 This kind of expression by this prophet which relates to futurity, is no more nor less definite with respect to the term years, than St. John is, where he foretells that a thousand years, shall be the term of the reigning of the saints on earth.
 But if we are to understand the Revelator as some would incline to do, then it must follow, that instead of the people of the Jews, serving that identical king of Babylon seventy years, as foretold by their prophet, they should serve him twenty-five thousand two hundred years.